Weightlifting-Federation plagued by decades of corruption, says investigation

 The International Weightlifting Federation (IWF) was plagued by decades of corruption orchestrated by autocratic former president Tamas Ajan, said Richard McLaren after he led an independent investigation into the governing body.

 Ajan has denied any wrongdoing.
-"I found an organization that had been subject for close to half a century to an autocratic leader who dictated through various control mechanisms everything that occurred within the organization," McLaren said in a Zoom conference.
+"I found an organisation that had been subject for close to half a century to an autocratic leader who dictated through various control mechanisms everything that occurred within the organisation," McLaren said in a Zoom conference.

 "His (Ajan) obsession with control made it a culture of fear that prevented a vibrant and robust sports administration.
 "We found systemic government failures and corruption at the highest level of the IWF."